St. Bernardine of Siena

 1380–1444

-Bernardine is especially known for promoting devotion to the Holy Name of Jesus, often holding up a symbol with the letters “IHS” to encourage reverence and faith.
+He is especially remembered for promoting devotion to the Holy Name of Jesus.
+He often displayed the letters “IHS,” a symbol of the name of Jesus, and encouraged people to honor the Lord with reverence and love.

 Like St. John of Avila and St. Paschal Baylon, he shows that love for Jesus transforms hearts.